Radar warning of Pearl Harbor attack: Attack on Pearl Harbor

 After checking the time on the center's clock, McDonald saw a USAAC Lieutenant, Kermit Tyler sitting at the plotting table.
 McDonald informed Tyler of the call from Opana.
 Inexperienced in the Intercept Center's operations and on his second day on the job, Tyler downplayed the report.
 After returning to the switchboard, McDonald called Opana back and instead reached his friend, Lockard.
 McDonald relayed to Lockard Tyler's general lack of urgency.
 More frantic than his colleague Elliot, Lockard warned that a large number of aircraft were headed quickly towards Oahu, covering the entire scope.
 Holding Lockard on the line, McDonald returned to Tyler at the plotters table, advising him of the urgency in Lockard's voice.
 When Tyler suggested to McDonald that it was likely a formation of B-17 aircraft coming from the continental United States, Lockard requested to speak directly with Tyler.
 When Lockard again warned Tyler about planes en route to Oahu, Tyler told Lockard, "Don't worry about it."
 After ending the call with Lockard, McDonald asked Tyler if they should contact the plotters and notify Wheeler Field, Tyler again replied, "Don't worry about it".

 Believing Lockard's report, McDonald intended to contact Wheeler Field.
 However, he was concerned that he would be court-martialed for circumventing Tyler.
 At 07:45 McDonald's shift replacement arrived at the center, relieving McDonald.

-Lockard and Elliot tracked the planes on the radar oscilloscope from 07:02 until the signal was lost at 07:40 AM due to background interference from the permanent echo created by the surrounding mountains.
+Lockard and Elliot tracked the planes on the radar oscilloscope from 07:02 until the signal was lost at 07:40 due to background interference from the permanent echo created by the surrounding mountains.
 At approximately 07:45 Lockard switched off his radar to ride back to his base for breakfast.

 Exhausted from working a 14-hour shift, McDonald elected to contact Wheeler Field from the orderly tent next to his tent overlooking Pearl Harbor.
 However, the orderly tent's Sergeant was using it.
 After returning to his tent, McDonald warned his tent mate, Schimmel that the Japanese were en route to Oahu.
 Moments later McDonald and Schimmel heard a loud noise indicating the arrival of a large formation of aircraft.
 At approximately 07:50 they saw Japanese planes in a single file attacking Pearl Harbor and Hickam Field.

 After the Japanese attack started, McDonald and Schimmel were called back to the Intercept Center.
 Schimmel found McDonald's message from Elliot balled up in a trash can.
 Before the message would be retrieved by authorities towards an investigation, Schimmel copied the message word-for-word in a spiral-bound notebook with the date “December 7, 1941” and the words “a great number of planes coming in from the north.”